Zwilla/bitcoin-in-tiny-pieces/README.md

 These are Python scripts made from scracth to play with Bitcoin addresses: public, private, WIF...

-The scripts are compatible with Python 2 and Python 3.
+The scripts are compatible with Python 3.

 ## before start